CaffeineMC/lithium-fabric/.github/ISSUE_TEMPLATE/crash-report.md

 2. Use a Lever to activate the Redstone Repeater
 3. The game crashes

+Please mention why you think Lithium may be the cause of the crash.
+If possible, please confirm that the crash does not happen when Lithium is not installed.

 ### Crash Report File
 Please upload your crash report as a file to [GitHub Gist](https://gist.github.com/) and replace this text with a link to the uploaded report.

 ### Additional Information
 Provide any additional information or context which may be relevant to the issue.
 If you have none to add, you can remove this section.